menu

 Overview

 Sterling is a very small town located in the state of New York.
 With a population of 3,202 people and just one neighborhood, Sterling is the 452nd largest community in New York.
-Sterling has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Sterling was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Sterling isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sterling are a mix of both white- and blue-collar jobs.
 Overall, Sterling is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Sterling who work in management occupations (14.63%), food service (11.04%), and office and administrative support (9.21%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.17% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.